 These vaccines address the most common, preventable diseases that affect older adults annually.
 Your doctor can advise on any other vaccines that may be needed.

-Sarah told me that no one had ever taken the time to explain the reasoning behind it to her and received her vaccine after saying “well that makes sense.”
 In your next appointment, be sure to ask your doctor which vaccines are right for you.